mdequanter/ROS2_Humble_OAKD_LITE/README.md

 This repository provides a complete setup to run ROS 2 Humble with the OAK-D Lite depth camera and the iRobot Create® 3 robot on a Raspberry Pi 4.
 It includes Docker-based deployment, sample scripts for publishing depth and point cloud data, and RViz2 configurations for easy visualization.
 The project is designed to facilitate integration of real-time vision and navigation capabilities on low-power embedded platforms.
 Tested and verified on a Raspberry Pi 4, this setup enables rapid prototyping and exploration with the Create3 robot using advanced depth perception tools.

+The advantage of this repository is, that you can install this docker on a standard Raspberry Pi 4 64 bit OS.
+Without having to install ROS native.
+The performance is verry good!

 Example PointCloud ROS2 topic publisher in RVIZ2 :

 ![image](https://github.com/user-attachments/assets/e57aad29-5ea8-4dd4-baae-fe214805f642)